The Barn Swallow with its distinctive long forked tail makes it one of the easier North American swallows to identify.

 The song: of the barn swallow is a pleasant series of twittering and warbling notes.

-It is a complex and musical composition that consists of various trills, chirps, and high-pitched whistles.
+It also a complex call that consists of various trills, chirps, and high-pitched whistles.

-The song is typically delivered during flight or from a prominent perch, where the male bird showcases its vocal abilities to attract a mate or defend its territory.
+The song is typically delivered during flight or from a prominent perch, where the male swallow showcases its vocal abilities to attract a mate or defend its territory.

 Chirrup: This is the most recognizable call of the barn swallow.
 It is a short, rapid, and high-pitched chirping sound.